 (Both JB Straubel and Beth Davies are exclusively represented by Aurum Speakers Bureau.
 If you are ever interested in booking any of our innovation speakers for either physical or virtual events, you are welcome to contact our team for support).

 Technology reigns in Tesla’s journey of innovation, and commentators have rightly praised the way Tesla’s innovations are transforming the auto industry.

 Their electric cars have consistently defied consumer expectations for reliability, performance, and style.
 Perhaps most importantly, they also have the stamina to dispel wide-held concerns regarding mileage.
 (The Tesla S and Tesla X mileage figures stood at 370 and 325 miles respectively in 2019.
 2020 upgrades to the US version of the Model S then pushed it above the 400-mile mark.).

-But record-setting electric cars are just the start, and the list of Tesla innovations goes much further:
+However, record-setting electric cars are just the start, as the list of Tesla innovations goes much further:

 - Tesla’s cars are only able to set mileage records thanks to their fast-charging sustainable batteries.

 - Tesla innovations now reach into the arenas of home power storage and grid power storage.
 The Powerwall and Powerpack are examples of it.
 Meanwhile, the Megapack serves for grid-deployment by utility companies.